August 2026 at Disney World: Crowd Calendar & Info

 The good news?
 It’s in the mid-70s year round at Walt Disney World’s indoor attractions thanks to the true Disney magic: air conditioning.
 The bad news?
 Poor weather in August is exacerbated by high humidity and rain.
 Humidity levels exceed 94% for the majority of the month, and it rains 70% of days.
 August is the heart of hurricane and storm season in Florida, so you should be prepared for that.

-We already blathered on about La Nina in the July at Walt Disney World post.
-Suffice to say, there’s still the “strong probability” of that in August, since it’s the worst month of the year for tropical storms.
+We already blathered on about El Niño in the July at Walt Disney World post.
+Suffice to say, there’s still the strong probability of that in August, since it’s the worst month of the year for tropical storms.
 In addition to our standard Unique Items to Pack for Disney, you’ll want to pack the cheap 10-packs of ponchos; we’d recommend ordering 1 per person per day.
 Alternatively, you might just pick up some high-quality, reusable Frogg Toggs Rainsuits.
 Those might look dorky, but you will be thanking me by the end of the trip.
 Really.

 AUGUST SPECIAL EVENTS AT WDW

 August is basically two different months in terms of Walt Disney World’s “seasons.”
-The beginning of the month is summer, which means not much of anything anywhere else.
+The beginning of the month is summer, which means the tail end of Cool Kid Summer.
+This includes a handful of relatively minor offerings throughout the parks & resorts, aimed almost exclusively at young families.

-The second half of August 2023 is the start of fall.
+The second half of August is fall.
 Well, not technically by any real world season standards, but things are different in Central Florida.
 Halloween actually begins in the first half of the month (yes, you read that correctly) and really gets going by mid-month.
 See When Do Halloween Decorations Go Up at Walt Disney World? for info on that.

 AUGUST REFURBISHMENTS & NEW ATTRACTIONS

 As more and more school districts go back into session, August crowd levels should decrease.
-This will be most noticeable beginning August 10, 2023.
-While that might seem like a random Thursday, it’s the date that both Orange County Public Schools and Osceola County Public Schools start their first day of classes.
+This will be most noticeable beginning August 10, 2026, which is when both Orange County Public Schools and Osceola County Public Schools start their first day of classes.

 These districts have the biggest impact on crowds at Walt Disney World, and going back into session will result in immediate attendance drops.
 As other districts around the South, Midwest, and Northeast start their academic years, crowds will continue dropping for the remainder of the month.